 The Virginia Department of Education computes the high school dropout rate using a longitudinal method for tracking high school students (see Note below).
 The dropout rate is determined by dividing the number of dropouts over a four year period by the cohort of students for that time.

-Based on data from the National Center for Education Statistics, Virginia's high school dropout rates have decreased in recent years, falling from 3.5 percent in 2001 to 2.1 percent in 2010; Virginia had the 8th lowest dropout rate in the country.
-Virginia's 2010 rate was also lower than the national rate of 3.4 percent and the rates of its peer states.
-Tennessee and Maryland had dropout rates of 2.7 percent in 2010, while North Carolina was at 4.7 percent.
-New Hampshire had the lowest dropout rate in the nation in 2010 at 1.2 percent.
+The most recent data from the National Center for Education Statistics shows Virginia's high school dropout rates decreasing in recent years, falling from 3.0 percent in 2003 to 1.9 percent in 2012 -- the 5th lowest dropout rate in the country.
+Virginia's 2012 rate was also lower than the national average of 3.3 percent and the rates of its peer states: Maryland (3.8%), Tennessee (3.7%), and North Carolina (3.1%).
+New Hampshire had the lowest dropout rate in the nation in 2012 at 1.3 percent.

 What Influences High School Dropout Rates?

 One of the most significant factors influencing high school dropout rates is family income.
 According to the U.S. Department of Education, students from low-income families are six times more likely to drop out of high school than students from high-income families.
 But a host of other socio-economic factors also play a significant role, including parental education levels, race, cultural expectations and behaviors, and the availability and consistency of adult and community support.